Steyler Bank: History

 The bank was founded on 4 December 1963 under the name Steyler Missionssparinstitut Sankt Augustin GmbH.
 After being entered in the German Trade Register on February 13, 1964, the bank began operations.
 Previously, the Steyler Missionare had already been entrusted with funds whose interest income the missionaries could use for their work.
 This was no longer allowed by the Bankenaufsicht in 1964, so that the Steyler Missionare decided to found their own bank.

-While the focus was still in the classic field of investment until the late 1990s, from 2000 the securities sector was added.
+While the focus was still on the classic field of investment until the late 1990s, from 2000 the securities sector was added.
 In this context, the name was changed to Steyler Bank GmbH in 1999.
 In 2002, the branch in Austria was opened.
 On 1 June 2018, it was transferred from the Mission House St. Gabriel in Maria Enzersdorf to the city center of Vienna, because the previous rooms were needed by the Order for a different purpose.

 Fields of activity

 Customers

 Only about 25% of the approximately 16,000 customers come from the metropolitan area of Cologne/Bonn.
 The much larger number comes from the entire German federal territory with a focus on the southern German area.
-The Steyler bank is also active internationally.
+The Steyler Bank is also active internationally.
 Customers do not have to be Catholic, live in the area of the Archdiocese of Cologne or be employed by a church sponsor.
-This distinguishes the Steyler Bank from similar church banks of other Religious denominations.
+This distinguishes the Steyler Bank from similar church banks of other religious denominations.